Airblue Flight 202: Conduct of approach

-The recording of the FDR and CVR revealed that the pilot in control of the aircraft at the time, Captain Chaudhry, had significantly deviated from the established procedures for an approach to Islamabad.
+The recording of the FDR and CVR revealed that the pilot in command of the aircraft at the time, Captain Chaudhry, had significantly deviated from the established procedures for an approach to Islamabad.
 During the approach, he tried an unconventional approach by requesting a right-hand downwind approach, selected NAV mode, flew significantly close with the hills, and violated the airport's minimum descent altitude.
-At one point, he could be heard laughing off the order from the ATC to enter a holding pattern and wait for the weather to improve, saying, "Let him say what he wants to say".
+At one point, he could be heard laughing off the order from the air traffic control (ATC) to enter a holding pattern and wait for the weather to improve, saying, "Let him say what he wants to say."
 He was also heard dismissing his first officer's concern on establishing visual with the airport, as he believed that no visual contact was needed as long as they had engaged the autopilot.

 According to the recording, the captain initially did not feel anxious about his decision to deviate from the standard procedures for an approach to Islamabad.
 He even stated his intention to initiate the turn for a lineup with runway 12 at a distance where the aircraft was dangerously close with the hills.
-As a result, the GPWS sounded several times to warn the crew on their impending collision with terrain.
+As a result, the ground proximity warning system (GPWS) sounded several times to warn the crew on their impending collision with terrain.
 In the last few seconds, Captain Chaudhry panicked and eventually caused the aircraft to fly directly towards the hills, rather than avoiding them.